IndulaKulawardana/Non-parametric-sign-test/README.md

 #### Sign Test for large sample

 #### Example 2:
-The Company Manager needs to figure out whether the median number of weekly sales is less than 5120 or not.
+A Company Manager needs to figure out whether the median number of weekly sales is less than 5120 or not.
 Number of Sales in the company is given in the Sample_2.csv file.
 The sign test is used to test the Manger's claim at 5% significance level.
 Since sample size is greater than 30, the algorithm written for sign test for large sample size is used.